nn0001/legendentreff/README.md

-# Legendentreff.de - Counter-Strike: Global Offensive Cheating Community
+# Legendentreff.de - CS:GO Cheating Community

 This repo will be regularly updated with lua for aimware